MEET THE TEAM

 Travel Expert

 Unnur was born in Iceland and grew up in the winter wonderland of Akureyri.
-She inherited her family’s passion for travel and the outdoors, having spent most of her childhood summers running around in the Icelandic highlands and her winters skiing down the mountains in her home town.
-Her favorite places in Iceland are the remote highlands and the Westfjords, from where she can trace her family’s roots back hundreds of years.
+She inherited her family’s passion for travel and the outdoors, having spent most of her childhood summers running around in the Icelandic highlands and her winters skiing down the mountains in her hometown.
+Her favourite places in Iceland are the remote highlands and the West fjords, from where she can trace her family’s roots back hundreds of years.
 Unnur has worked within the Icelandic service industry since she was a teenager.
-After traveling the world as a solo female backpacker, her interest in travel services and the positive impact of socially and environmentally conscious travels was sparked.
-She now holds a BSc in Tourism from the University of Iceland where she minored in business and East Asian culture and history.

 THE GUIDES